-(h) Land, Buildings, and Equipment
+(g) Land, Buildings, and Equipment

-Constructed and purchased property and equipment are carried at cost or at estimated fair value if acquired by gift, less accumulated depreciation.
+Constructed and purchased property and equipment are initially recorded at cost while property and equipment acquired by gift are initially recorded at estimated fair value.
 Expenditures for library books are charged to operations in the period acquired.
 Long-lived fixed assets, with the exception of land and artwork, are depreciated using the straight-line method over the assets' estimated useful lives.

-(i) Other Assets
+(h) Other Assets

 Other assets consist of prepaid expenses, inventories, and investments held in a nonqualified deferred compensation plan.
-Investments held in a nonqualified deferred compensation plan total \$3,173 and are considered Level 1 in the fair value hierarchy.
+Investments held in a nonqualified deferred compensation plan total \$3,693 and \$3,173 at June 30, 2018 and 2017, respectively, are considered Level 1 in the fair value hierarchy.

-(j) U.S. Government Refundable Advances
+(i) U.S. Government Refundable Advances